robsontenorio/laravel-keycloak-guard/README.md

 If you do not have an `users` table you must disable this.

 It fetchs user from database and fill values into authenticated user object.
-If enabled, it will work together with `user_provider_credential` and `user_provider_credential`.
+If enabled, it will work together with `user_provider_credential` and `token_principal_attribute`.

 ✔️ **user_provider_credential**